astroumd/lmtoy/docs/README_rsr.md

 # RSR files

-In this directory you can find the following files:  (SRC=source name   OBSNUM is observation number(s))
+In this directory you can find the following files, with the following name convention PID      the project id
+   SRC      source name, as provided by the PI.   (no spaces allowed) OBSNUM   observation number - either a single OBSNUM, or if OBSNUM1_OBSNUM2
+            if a range was used in stacking.
+OBSNUM is a 5 or 6 digit number.

+Version:  13-dec-2022

 	lmtoy.rc                    ??  reduction history ??
 	lmtoy_OBSNUM.rc             parameter setting for SLpipeline